danericweiner/pin-unpin-all/README.md

 ## Description

-Toggle the pinning or unpinning of all the tabs in the current window.
+Click the icon to toggle pin/unpin all tabs in active window based on the state of the active tab.

-*\*New icon color to work with dark themes!\**
+Icon works with dark and light themes.

-Press the button to toggle based on the state of the active tab.
+Update (v2.0): Updated to Manifest V3 for Chrome Extensions

 ## Support